-Transcript for What you need to know about Johnson & Johnson’s COVID-19 vaccine
+Transcript for How is Johnson & Johnson’s COVID-19 vaccine different from others?

 This transcript has been automatically generated and may not be 100% accurate.